Best Strategies to Protect Your Home & Loved Ones

 Tell a neighbor

-If you have a neighbor you know you can trust, let them know when you are leaving town and ask that they keep an eye on your home and report and suspicious activity.
+If you have a neighbor you know you can trust, let them know when you are leaving town and ask if they keep an eye on your home and report and suspicious activity.
 You can return the favor.

 Protecting Your Home